![]() |

 Meet sauerkraut, our new friend, simple cabbage that’s fermented.
 Rinsed, think of sauerkraut as naked coleslaw.
 Chopped, think of it as salad awaiting the fixings.

-Church-style cookbooks list quick salads favored at family meals and potlucks.
-Their traditional sauerkraut salad recipes call for cups of oil and sugar.
-My contemporary sauerkraut salad is fresh and light with great crunch and adds beans for protein and fiber.
+My Sauerkraut Salad is fresh and light with great crunch and adds beans for protein and fiber.
 I’m willing to bet you won’t miss the fat, the sugar and especially the unnecessary calories!

 This recipe is perfect for outdoor summer meals and family gatherings, quick and inexpensive to prepare, easy to transport, no fuss to serve, a great foil for grilled burgers and ribs and all the traditional summer foods.